Non-negative curvature and torus actions: Preliminaries

-\begin{definition}[{\bf Torus Orbifold}] A {\em torus orbifold}, $\mathcal{O}$, is a $2n$-dimensional, closed, orientable orbifold with an effective smooth action of an $n$-dimensional torus $T$ such that $\mathcal{O}^T\neq \emptyset$. \end{definition} We recall the following theorem from \cite{GGKRW}, which will be of use in the proof of Theorem A. \begin{theorem}\cite{GGKRW} Let $\mathcal{O}^{2n}$, a rationally elliptic, simply-connected torus orbifold.
-Then there is a product $Z$ of spheres of dimension $\geq 3$, a torus $T^l$ acting linearly and almost freely on $Z$, and an effective, linear action of $T^n$ on $\hat{\mathcal{O}}=Z/T^l$, such that there is a $T^n$-equivariant rational homotopy equivalence $\mathcal{O}\cong_{\mathbb{Q}} \hat{\mathcal{O}}$.
+The following theorem from \cite{GGKRW}, proven using results obtained therein for torus orbifolds, is of use in the proof of Theorem \ref{t:thma}. \begin{theorem}\cite{GGKRW} Let $M$ be an $n$-dimensional, smooth, closed, simply connected, rationally elliptic manifold with an isotropy-maximal $T^k$-action.
+Then there is a product $\hat{P}$ of spheres of dimension $\geq 3$, a torus $\hat{T}$ acting linearly on $\hat{P}$, and an effective, linear action of $T^k$ on $\hat{M}=\hat{P}/\hat{T}$, such that there is a $T^k$-equivariant rational homotopy equivalence $M\simeq_{\qqq} \hat{M}$. \end{theorem}